shangar-t-a/keys-personal-wiki/python/poetry.md

 1. Install `pypiserver` in pipx
    > pipx install pypiserver
-2. Setup a folder to act as pypi server<br>
+2. Setup a folder to act as pypi server
    _Recommendation_: Create a sub directory `packages`
 3. Run the server.

    > pypi-server run -p 8080 -P . -a . --hash-algo=sha256 packages

-   -p 8080: Port to be used to serve<br>
+   -p 8080: Port to be used to serve
-   -P . -a .: No password file and no authentication<br>
+   -P . -a .: No password file and no authentication
-   --hash-algo=sha256: hash algo to generate links<br>
+   --hash-algo=sha256: hash algo to generate links
-   packages: path to publish packages<br>
+   packages: path to publish packages

 ### Publish to internal server via poetry (Client Side)